English Learners FAQFrequently asked questions about services to English Learners.

 These frequently asked questions are intended to assist local educational agencies (LEAs) in implementing the provision of services to English learners (ELs).
 This collection represents commonly asked questions, but is not intended to be a complete list of all possible questions or scenarios.

 Please note that the November 2016 election ballot may affect some of the statutes cited below (e.g., Education Code sections (EC §§ 305, 306, 311)).
 Since Proposition 58 is passed, some of the FAQs may be modified during the 2017-18 school year.

 Who is identified as an English Learner?

 An EL is a K–12 student who, based on the results of the California English Language Development Test (CELDT), has not developed listening, speaking, reading, and writing proficiencies in English sufficient for participation in the regular school program.
 These students were previously referred to as Limited English Proficient (LEP).
-The process for identification of ELs is described on the CDE CELDT Information Guide Web page (PDF).

 What are the program placement options for ELs in California?

 The three placement options are Structured English Immersion (SEI), English Language Mainstream (ELM), and Alternative Programs.
 English learners are placed in classrooms in which the instruction is given in English, unless a parental exception waiver is granted for an alternative program in which some or most of the instruction is in the student’s primary language.
 There are two types of English language classrooms: SEI and ELM.
 SEI classrooms are designed for students with less than “reasonable fluency,” as defined by the LEA.
 English language mainstream classrooms are designed for native English speakers or students with reasonable fluency or that have already acquired a “good working knowledge of English” as defined by the LEA.
 (5 CCR § 11301.)